Sattvic diet

 A sattvic diet is a regimen that places emphasis on seasonal foods, fruits if one has no sugar problems, nuts, seeds, oils, ripe vegetables, legumes, whole grains, and non-meat based proteins.
 Dairy products are recommended when the cow is fed and milked appropriately.

-In ancient and medieval era Yoga literature, the concept discussed is Mitahara, which literally means "moderation in eating".
-A sattvic diet is one type of treatment recommended in ayurvedic literature.
+In ancient and medieval Yoga literature, the concept discussed is Mitahara, which literally means "moderation in eating".
+A sattvic diet is one type of treatment recommended in Ayurvedic literature.

 Etymology

 Sattvic is derived from sattva (सत्त्व) which is a Sanskrit word.
 Sattva is a complex concept in Indian philosophy, used in many contexts, and it means one that is "pure, essence, nature, vital, energy, clean, conscious, strong, courage, true, honest, wise, rudiment of life".

 Sattva is one of three gunas (quality, peculiarity, tendency, attribute, property).
 The other two qualities are considered to be rajas (agitated, passionate, moving, emotional, trendy) and tamas (dark, destructive, spoiled, ignorant, stale, inertia, unripe, unnatural, weak, unclean).
 The concept that contrasts with and is opposed to sattva is Tamas.

 A sattvic diet is thus meant to include food and eating habit that is "pure, essential, natural, vital, energy-giving, clean, conscious, true, honest, wise".